aidaneus/libft/README.md

 #### The goal:
 ```
-To learn how functions work from the inside, so that i can use them without problems in the future.
+To learn how functions work from the inside.
 ```
 #### The task:
 ```
 1. To write a function prototype according to the manual, using the simplest language tools.
-2. Create my own first library, which I will use in future learning.
-3. Learn to write and use Makefile.
+2. Write Makefile to create library.
 ```